-An interdisciplinary course assigned to the professional development education studies area of the curriculum map for Bachelor of Arts degree students taught over the student's final two terms prior to graduation.
-In the first term, the first major purpose for the course involves bridging general education studies with Biblical/theological/spiritual formation studies.
-This major purpose is accomplished by requiring the student to complete an integrative, in-depth writing assignment synthesizing both of these curricular areas using critical thinking strategies to demonstrate coherent, viable solutions applicable for resolving pressing, real-world issues facing the people they will be interacting with as servant leaders.
+An interdisciplinary course situated within the professional development and education studies area of the curriculum map for Bachelor of Arts students.
+This course serves as a bridge between general education studies and Biblical/theological/spiritual and ministry formation studies.
+Its primary purpose is to require students to complete an integrative, indepth writing assignment.
+Through this assignment, students synthesize knowledge from these curricular areas, applying critical thinking to propose coherent, practical solutions to pressing real-world challenges they may encounter as servant leaders.